zalando/postgres-operator/docs/reference/operator_parameters.md

   Postgres username used for replication between instances.
 The default is `standby`.

+* **enable_password_rotation**
+  For all `LOGIN` roles that are not database owners the operator can rotate credentials in the corresponding K8s secrets by replacing the username and password.
+This means, new users will be added on each rotation inheriting all priviliges from the original roles.
+The rotation date (in YYMMDD format) is appended to the names of the new user.
+The timestamp of the next rotation is written to the secret.
+The default is `false`.

+* **password_rotation_interval**
+  If password rotation is enabled (either from config or cluster manifest) the interval can be configured with this parameter.
+The measure is in days which means daily rotation (`1`) is the most frequent interval possible.
+  Default is `90`.

+* **password_rotation_user_retention**
+  To avoid an ever growing amount of new users due to password rotation the operator will remove the created users again after a certain amount of days has passed.
+The number can be configured with this parameter.
+However, the operator will check that the retention policy is at least twice as long as the rotation interval and update to this minimum in case it is not.
+  Default is `180`.

 ## Major version upgrades

 Parameters configuring automatic major version upgrades.
 In a